Follow the step by step process or choose what situation that best describes you:

 Licensing and Admission to the Bar

 You should receive your bar exam results about nine weeks after you take the exam, by mail.
-You will be notified, should you pass, of the time, date and place of your bar admission swearing-in ceremony.
+You will be notified, should you pass, of the time, date, and place of your bar admission swearing-in ceremony.

 Congratulations on passing the Nevada bar exam!
-You are now a member of the Nevada State Bar and will receive all the privileges such membership entails.
+You are now a member of the Nevada State Bar and will receive all the privileges such as membership entails.
 These benefits include:

 As a new member of the Nevada State Bar, you must complete a mandatory bridge-the-gap course during your first year of admission.
 Information will be provided to you upon admittance to the Bar.